kristynrb/Users-message-app/README.md

 --------------------------
 ## To do:

-Add a field in the user model for a organization.
+x Add a field in the user model for a organization.

-Add a dropdown for them to choose and org at sign up that assigns them to a new org.
+x Add a dropdown for them to choose and org at sign up that assigns them to a new org.

-Add a field on the message model for an org.
+x Add a field on the message model for an org.

 When making public messages, assign the org to the message.